jennjiwon/jennjiwon.github.io/_projects/1_project.md

 **We conducted in-depth interviews with 32 Netflix users (with varying degrees of familiarity with Korean content) from four different countries to find out.**

-You can check out some of our findings in [this video](https://youtu.be/-rLKsdxIoSM).
+You can check out some of our findings in [this video](https://youtu.be/-rLKsdxIoSM) (in Korean with English subtitles).